mattbis/msmeo.runmetaphase.lib/README.md

 defs stack, run until destroyed, selectors have to be explicit and enabled.. but very powerful..

 i like making extremely configurable things... so you could entirely redefine parts of the tool logic easily...

+only allows static definitions, with code that can reference the phase it runs in